ipfs/specs/src/http-gateways/gateway-detection.md

 ## Specification

-There are two ways of hinting user-prefered gateway URL:
+There are two ways of hinting user-preferred gateway URL:

 - Setting the `IPFS_GATEWAY` environment variable
 - Creating a `gateway` file at a well-known path